 Sap!
 Maple Seltzer & Soda – $40 for case of 24

 Another discovery from one of my Vermont visits, Sap!
 Maple Seltzer and Sap!
 Maple Soda were a fast favorite.
 Made from 100% pure maple sap straight from the maple trees of Vermont, these organic drinks offer a healthier alternative to sugary sodas.
 Maple sap offers many health benefits with more than 46 naturally occurring electrolytes, antioxidants, vitamins, minerals and nutrients.
 While the soda has 80 calories and 18 grams of natural sugar, I prefer the seltzer water, which still has subtle maple sweetness but just 40 calories and 9 grams of sugar.

-Whether you’re on the go, at the office in need of a mid-afternoon snack or at home craving a post-dinner treat, Justin’s snack pack with pretzels and maple almond butter is convenient and satisfying.
+Whether you’re on the go in need of a mid-afternoon snack or at home craving a post-dinner treat, Justin’s snack pack with pretzels and maple almond butter is convenient and satisfying.
 It’s not particularly maple-forward but you can taste a hint of it and the pretzels give a nice sweet-and-salty combo.
-(Just be warned that the maple almond butter can be a little thick and hard to stir.)
+Just be warned that the maple almond butter can be a little thick and hard to stir.
+(Try the chocolate hazelnut butter, which tastes just like Nutella, only it’s vegan!)
 Each pack has two grams of fiber, three grams of sugar and five grams of protein.